 CONFORMATION - Medium to refined, not heavy boned.

 COLOR - Dun, Red Dun, Claybank, Grullo, Bay, Black, Palomino, Sorrel, Roan, Buckskin, Brown and Chestnut.
 The ASHA is not a color registry, all colors allowed with the exception of pinto.
-Stars, strips, snips and white stockings are allowed.
+White markings are allowed.

 HEAD - Of medium length, narrow and clean cut, with the lower jaw not too pronounced and the cheek inclined to be long.
 The profile side can be straight to convex.
 No dishy profile is accepted (Arabian influence).
 The eyes, to an elliptical form are large and almond , expressive and confident.
 Fine, narrow and expressive ears of medium to long length.